 Out-of-province certificate—credential verification fee ($50 plus HST).

-When the Certificate of Qualification exam has been completed and passed, they’re ready for apprenticeship, allowing them to earn while they learn.
+When the Certificate of Qualification exam has been completed and passed, they’re ready for an apprenticeship, allowing them to earn while they learn.

 An apprenticeship can take anywhere between two and five years.